Workshop Program

 From Simulation to Flight: An Ecosystem for Advanced UAV Control

-Andrea L’Afflitto — Virginia Tech
+Mattia Gramuglia, Andrea L’Afflitto — Virginia Tech

 An open-source ecosystem for programming, testing, and tuning advanced UAV control systems is presented.
 Based on a high-fidelity PyChrono simulator and a dedicated flight stack, the framework supports constrained and adaptive control designs and enables a direct path from simulation to flight testing.